Skip to main content

 • cause cancer.

-shirt One of these chemicals even contains the warning, "Do not flush into sewer system," and another appears on the Environmental Protection Agency's hazardous waste list.
+shirt One of these chemicals even contains the warning "Do not flush into sewer system" (which, unfortunately, happens every time fabric softener with this particular chemical gets used).
+Another of the fabric softener chemicals appears on the Environmental Protection Agency's hazardous waste list.

 People are exposed to the chemicals by breathing the aromatic molecules in the air near the clothes or by absorbing them through the skin via direct contact with the clothes (which, by design, retain some of the fabric softener/dryer sheet molecules).